 The Idaho Transportation Department (ITD) is studying Idaho 55 to identify current and future needs throughout the corridor.
-The study will result in a corridor plan that identifies policies and projects important to the development of this major arterial over the next 20 years.
+The study will result in three corridor plans (North, Central, South) that identifies policies and projects important to the development of this major arterial over the next 20 years.

 To join the project mailing list contact the Idaho Transportation Department Public Involvement Coordinator at P.O.
 Box 7129, Boise, ID 83707 or emailed to firstname.lastname@example.org.

 ITD hosted public meetings in Cascade, McCall and New Meadows in January 2016.

 - January 2016 – Hold public meetings to gather input on the North Corridor